Last Updated on January 11, 2026

 Flour substitutes behave differently from regular flour.
 They may absorb more or less liquid.
 You may need to adjust the amount of liquid used.
 This prevents your batter from becoming too wet or too dry.

-Some substitutes do not provide the same structure.
+Some flour substitutes for baking do not provide the same structure.
 You might need to add a binding agent.
 Common choices are eggs, xanthan gum, or chia seeds.

 Troubleshooting Common Issues

 Sometimes, the texture can be off.
-If your baked goods are too dense, try using less flour substitute.
+If your baked goods are too dense, try using less flour or a flour substitute for baking.
 Add a bit more liquid to lighten the texture.
 If they fall apart, add a binding agent.
 This helps hold everything together.

 Flavor can also be affected.
 Some substitutes have a strong taste.
 Mask it with spices or extracts.
 Vanilla, cinnamon, and nutmeg work well.